DiamondLightSource/python-dlstbx/doc/zocalo/services.md

 A service that waits for files to arrive on disk and notifies interested parties when they do, or don't.

+It has a number of different modes:
+* Watch for files where the names follow a linear numeric pattern, eg. "template%05d.cbf" with indices 0 to 1800.
+* Watch for a given list of files.
+* Watch for hdf5 files written in SWMR mode.
+This will examine the hdf5 master file to determine the number of images to watch for, and then look to see whether each image has been written to file.

+It will send notifications to relevant output streams when images are observed to be present on disk, e.g.:
+* `first` - notify when the first file is observed
+* `last` - notify when the last file has been observed
+* `select-N` - notify for _N_ evenly spaced files
+* `every-N` - notify every _Nth_ file

 Subscribes to the `filewatcher` queue.